PrudentMe/addons-framework-encode/README.md

 Usage
 =====

-To encode a message that complies to Prudent's add-on communication protocol:
+To encode a message that comply to Prudent's add-on communication protocol:

 ```
 encode.protocol(messageName, content);